malcolm-kee/bid-it/README.md

 docker-compose --compatibility up -d
 ```

-This will starts 3 Rest API services with 3 WebSocket servers with Nginx as load-balancer in front them.
+This will starts 3 Rest API services with 3 WebSocket servers with Nginx as load-balancer in front of them.

 You can access the REST API Swagger UI at http://localhost:3000/api